Oven Roasted Carrots are simple to make, delicious and healthy, and are a perfect vegetable side dish for beef, chicken, pork or fish.

 You Can Also Find Me On Social Media:

 - 15-20 small carrots (I used rainbow carrots, but any carrots will be fine)

 - Garlic Powder

-- In a medium bowl, place the whole carrots.
-Add olive oil.
-Mix to coat the carrots.
-Season with salt, pepper, a a little bit (approximately 1/8 teaspoon) of garlic powder.
+In a medium bowl, place the whole carrots.
+Add the olive oil.
+Mix gently, to coat the carrots.
+Season with a little salt, pepper, and a little bit (approximately 1/8 teaspoon) of garlic powder.
 Mix well to combine.
 Place carrots in a single layer on a baking sheet.

 Bake carrots at 350 degrees for approximately 30 minutes, or until carrots are fork-tender.
 Turn carrots over on baking sheet half way through the baking time.
 Carrots are done when they are fork-tender.
 Serve, and enjoy!

 Here’s one more to pin on your Pinterest boards!